revision29/NightDriverStrip/README.md

 11. In the WiFi connection information dialog, select or enter your SSID and password.
 Click CONNECT.
 In some cases, the WiFi connection dialog appears again after a successful connection was actually made.
 In that case, click SKIP.
 It is also possible that a time-out is reported while WiFi has actually successfully connected.
 In that case, click BACK.

 12. Now, a dialog will appear that will show the details of the project you flashed.
 It will also provide options to flash again and show the device's logs & console.
-Furthermore, if your device supports WiFi then options will be available to visit the device's web application or change the WiFi settings.
+Furthermore, if your device supports WiFi then options will be available to visit the device's web application (provided the on-device web server is also enabled) or change the WiFi settings.
 Note that if you flashed a device image that includes the web server/web application, it may take a minute or so to come up after the connection to the WiFi network has been made.

 ### Reconfiguring WiFi using the Web Installer